When you're not following a plan on social media, it's easy to forget to post regularly.

 Then, add a recurring event to your calendar for post planning for the following two to four weeks.
-Set a recurring, 10-minute calendar invitation at your selected posting times to reference your spreadsheet and quickly post whatever you've planned if you're not using an automated scheduling tool.
-With the planning sheet handy, you'll be able to simply copy and paste captions and links, and you can then locate the image easily.
+Set a recurring 10-minute calendar invitation at your selected posting times to reference your spreadsheet and quickly post what you've planned if you're not using an automated scheduling tool.
+With the planning sheet handy, you'll be able to copy and paste captions and links and locate the images for your posts easily.

 When slotting specific posts into your spreadsheet, begin in whichever column you'd like.
-You could start by evenly splitting the rows into separate campaigns and then filling in the caption or image link for each post later.
+For example, you could start by evenly splitting the rows into separate campaigns and filling in the caption or image link for each post later.

 You'll also want to start creating more visual content for future posts.
-Consider repurposing event images that your company has taken, soliciting photos of your employees or customers using your product, or simply creating visually-appealing text graphics like this one on a tool like Canva or Photoshop.
+For example, consider repurposing event images that your company has taken, soliciting photos of your employees or customers using your product, or simply creating visually-appealing text graphics like this one on a tool like Canva or Photoshop.

-Upload each photo to a centralized folder and make use of a standardized naming convention so that it's easy to find the file you're looking for.
-If you're not using a post scheduling tool, you'll likely have to post directly from your phone.
+Upload each photo to a centralized folder and use a standardized naming convention so that it's easy to find the file you're looking for.
+If you're not using a post-scheduling tool, you'll likely have to post directly from your phone.

-To easily access photos with their file names from your phone, you can upload photos to a Google Photos album on your computer and then use the Google Photos app on your phone to directly download the content prior to posting.
+To easily access photos with their file names from your phone, you can upload photos to a Google Photos album on your computer and then use the Google Photos app to download the content before posting directly.

 Finally, decide on your caption for each post.
 The ideal caption style depends on your audience and the type of content you're sharing.
-For example, aesthetics-focused content may perform best with a quirky, short, and clever caption, while education-focused content may be most likely shared and liked if the caption includes a couple of concise, clear tips.
+For example, aesthetics-focused content may perform best with a quirky, short, and clever caption.
+In contrast, education-focused content may be most likely shared and liked if the caption includes a couple of concise, straightforward tips.

-Make sure to include three to five thoughtfully planned hashtags in your caption or in a comment on your own post to ensure it gets in front of new audiences.
-You'll want to include a mix of branded hashtags (eg. #HubSpotAcademy or #OnlineLearning) and trending hashtags so that your post is seen by more people.
+Make sure to include three to five thoughtfully planned hashtags in your caption or in a comment on your post to ensure it gets in front of new audiences.
+You'll want to include a mix of branded hashtags (e.g., #HubSpotAcademy or #OnlineLearning) and trending hashtags so that more people see your post.